frePPLe/frepple/doc/a-day-in-the-life/demand-forecasting/compare-forecasts.rst

 How can I compare my own forecast with the forecast computed by frePPLe?
 ========================================================================

+It's a common debate whether your manual forecast overrides are more accurate than the statistical forecast computed by frePPLe.

+We're not gonna enter the debate, but will just show you how you can review both.

 1) Navigate to Forecast Report in the Sales menu.
 2) Click on the table icon in the upper right corner.
 3) The Forecast baseline row contains the forecast computed by frePPLe.